yupeng0921/iproute2_learning/nstat.md

   containing only retransmitted octets.

 The TcpExtTCPPureAcks is an extention in linux kernel.
-When kernel receives a TCP packet which set ACK flag and with no data, TcpExtTCPPureAcks will increase 1.
+When kernel receives a TCP packet which set ACK flag and with no data, either TcpExtTCPPureAcks or TcpExtTCPHPAcks will increase 1.
 We will dissuss it in later section.

 Now we can easily explain the nstat outputs on server side and client side.